max-pfeiffer/blog/content/2024-12-26_ceph_cluster_with_raspberry_pi_5.md

 [you can also configure a different user with narrowed down permissions](https://docs.ceph.com/en/octopus/cephadm/operations/#configuring-a-different-ssh-user).
 I am just going with the default here.

-In order to add the other two nodes, you need to configure the sshd in '/etc/ssh/sshd_config' and permit root login:
+In order to add the other two nodes, you need to configure the sshd in `/etc/ssh/sshd_config` and permit root login:
-'PermitRootLogin yes' or better `PermitRootLogin prohibit-password`.
+`PermitRootLogin yes` or better `PermitRootLogin prohibit-password`.
 After that, you can copy over the SSH keys from the admin node like that:

     ::shell